telerik/reporting-docs/knowledge-base/number-in-the-cell-is-formatted-as-text-or-preceded-by-an-apostrophe.md

 which appears if you exported integer values which are indicated as String in the report.

 ## Solution
-1. Create a [User Function](../expressions-user-functions) that will return the records with the right data type:
+1. Create a [User Function](../expressions-user-functions) that will return the records with the correct data type:
 ```CSharp
 public static class ReturnTypeClass
 {